 Since this is another application of gluing to end grain I used a liberal amount of glue.
 The box top was placed on the box and lined up to be square with the sides.

-Using the sawdust trick from Lesson 2 - All About Glue, any overflow glue was easily cleaned up by rubbing sawdust onto the glue spills to soak up the excess.
+Any overflow glue was easily cleaned up by rubbing sawdust onto the glue spills to soak up the excess.
 The box top was allowed to dry overnight to ensure the glue was completely cured.

 Even though the entire box will be painted black and then covered with logs you may want to flex your router skills and trim up any overhanging edges of the box.
 Using a flush trim bit with a bottom bearing the overhangs can be neatly cleaned up.